BackPack Bob 🌴

 by BackPackBOB 1 June 2020

-Thailand is a hot and humid country and it won’t take long until you find yourself running short of clean clothes, needing to put on a load of laundry.
+Thailand is a hot and humid country and it won’t take long until you find yourself running short of clean clothes, and needing to put on a load of laundry.
 Most people tend to stay in Thailand for a full month.
 There is no way you’d want to pack 30 outfits and lug a massive suitcase around the country.
 So figuring out how to do laundry on the road early on is essential.

 There is so much to do and see in Thailand and nobody wants to spend their time on vacation doing chores.
 Luckily, you don’t have to.